 High reliability organizations are organizations that operate in complex, high-hazard domains for extended periods without serious accidents or catastrophic failures.
 The concept of high reliability is attractive for health care, due to the complexity of operations and the risk of significant and even potentially catastrophic consequences when failures occur in health care.
 Sometimes people interpret high reliability as meaning effective standardization of health care processes.
 However, the principles of high reliability go beyond standardization; high reliability is better described as a condition of persistent mindfulness within an organization.
 High reliability organizations cultivate resilience by relentlessly prioritizing safety over other performance pressures.
-A classic example is that of the military aircraft carrier: despite significant production pressures (aircrafts take off and land every 48–60 seconds), constantly changing conditions, and hierarchical organizational structure, all personnel consistently prioritize safety and have both the authority and the responsibility to make real-time operational adjustments to maintain safe operations as the top priority.
+A classic example is that of the military aircraft carrier: despite significant production pressures (aircraft take off and land every 48–60 seconds), constantly changing conditions, and hierarchical organizational structure, all personnel consistently prioritize safety and have both the authority and the responsibility to make real-time operational adjustments to maintain safe operations as the top priority.

 Characteristics of High Reliability Organizations